Close Menu

 We will also need to know why you cannot work and the symptoms of your physical and mental conditions.
 There are many forms the SSA needs you to complete.
 Forms such as the Activities of Daily Living Form or the Work History form.

 First, you complete the form.
 Do it in pencil.
 If you made a mistake, then you can erase it and start over.
 If you need help with the form, then we can answer your questions about it.
 We can also help you complete the form, but your will need to call us for that to happen.
-However, we are happy to explain any questions to you, but you are the person who knows the answers about your daily life and work history.
+However, we are happy any of the questions to you.
+But you are the person who knows the answers about your daily life and work history.

 COLLECTING YOUR MEDICAL RECORDS

-After we file your application, we will need to collect your medical records.
-We might need your help to do collect your records.
-All of your records need to be handed in.
-This includes evidence from your doctors, counselors, and physical therapy.
-If you don’t give us the information about your treating sources, then we will not be able to contact them on your behalf.
+After we file your application, then we will need to collect your medical records.
+We might need your help to collect your records.
+Because you need to submit all of your records.
+This includes evidence from your doctors, counselors, and other providers.
+If you don’t give us information about your treating sources, then we can’t contact them on your behalf.

 Additionally, after filing your application for benefits, we can represent you at your hearing in Nevada.
-If your case goes through a denial at the the lower phases of the appeals process, then we will request a hearing for you.
-Keep in mind that most cases do go to a hearing.
-The SSA denies 90% of cases after application and on appeal.
+If your case is denied at the the lower levels of the appeal process, then we will request a hearing.
+Keep in mind that most people do have a hearing.
+Because, the SSA denies 90% of cases after application and on appeal.
+It is a long wait to go through the appeal process.
+Therefore, it is important to learn tips on how to survive the wait for SSD benefits.

 We will prepare you for your hearing testimony.
 Likewise, we know the judges at the Nevada Office of Hearings Operations.
-We can tell you the kinds of questions they will ask you at your hearing.
+Likewise, we have won over 20,000 SSD cases.
+Therefore, we can tell you the kinds of questions they will ask you at your hearing.

 THE BEST SSD ATTORNEYS IN NEVADA

 At our law firm, we are experts in filing for SSD benefits in Nevada.
 For example, in the last 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you need help filing for SSDI and SSI benefits in Nevada, then contact our office.
 We can also help you appeal a denial from the SSA.
-If you need to know more information about what it costs to hire us, then please read our article, “Attorney Fees in SSD Cases.”
+If you need more information about what it costs to hire us, then read “Attorney Fees in SSD Cases.”

 When you contact our office for help with your application, make sure you know the basic about your case.
 We also will need to know your date of birth.
 Next, you will need to tell us your wedding date and divorce date.
 Also, we need to know the date you last worked.
 Finally, we will need to know the names, address and phone numbers of your doctors.

 The application asks basic information about your family and children.
 You will also need a list of the places you have worked in the last 15 years.
 Then, you will need to describe what you did for your job at each place.
-One of the other things they will need to know is how many pounds you had to lift on your past jobs.
+Another thing they will need to know is how many pounds you had to lift on your past jobs.

 For example, a cashier lifts 40 pounds of dog food or 50 pound cans of paint.
 Even if you had help lifting, it is what the job requires.
 Therefore, do not write that you lifted nothing.
 All jobs require lifting.
 The SSA needs to know this information in order to process your application.

 Let us help you win your SSDI and SSI benefits.
-If you need help filing for SSDI and SSI benefits in Nevada, then contact Cannon Disability Law today.
+If you need help filing for SSDI and SSI benefits in Nevada, then contact Cannon Disability Law.

 Share This Page: